Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

     A NASSA module is a <strong>program specification of an algorithm and its implementation</strong> in one or more programming languages, accompanied by its unique <strong>metadata</strong> and <strong>documentation</strong> designed to facilitate its long-term and community-wide understanding and reuse.
     </p>
     <p>
-    Therefore, there are four essential aspects that must be considered by authors:
+    Therefore, there are four essential aspects that authors must consider:
     <ul>
     <li>File structure: the content of a module must be structured in a certain way in order to be recognised by users and our automated operations.</li>
     <li>Implementation(s): we encourage the addition of multiple implementations within a module.
-However these must be kept separated in subdirectories named accordingly to the programming language used.</li>
+However, these must be kept separated in subdirectories named according to the programming language used.</li>
     <li>Documentation: we allow for different layers of documentation, which are desired but not strictly required for acceptance.</li>
-    <li>Metadata: a minimal set of files are required, which hold information on various aspects that must be tracked by NASSA members and users (e.g., authorship, minimal description, license).</li>
+    <li>Metadata: a minimal set of files is required, which hold information on various aspects that must be tracked by NASSA members and users (e.g., authorship, minimal description, license).</li>
     </ul>
     </p>
   </div>